SamyBP/ProjectManagementApplication/README.md

 	* I can remove a Task from the project (maybe just soft deletion)
 	* Archiving the project
 	* Deleting the project
-* As a Contributer / Collegue to a project
+* As a Contributer to a project
 	* I can browse through my tasks
 	* I can log my working time
 	* I can update a task status
 	* I could posibly make a request to move up the deadline

-## Contributors

-* Truta Andrei
-* Pintea Beniamin